ADD CONDITION

 What to Avoid

 It's important to use this medication responsibly.
 You should never exceed the recommended dosage, as doing so can lead to serious health issues.
-Always follow your healthcare provider's instructions to ensure your safety and the effectiveness of the treatment.
+While there are no specific contraindications or concerns about abuse, misuse, or dependence mentioned, it's always best to follow the guidelines provided by your healthcare professional to ensure your safety and well-being.
+If you have any questions or concerns about your medication, don't hesitate to reach out to your doctor or pharmacist for guidance.

 Side Effects